SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/04-Spring-Data-Services.md

 Service classes are categorized into different layers, depending on the functionality they introduce.

-One such category is **data services**, which contains only the services responsible for manipulating the data repositories connected to the database.
+One such category is the **data services** layer, which contains only the services responsible for manipulating the data repositories connected to the database.

 The primary purpose of the service layer is to hide internal processes from the entities.